MALLER-LAGOON/Freshplayer-installer/README.md

 -<code>hwdec</code> = activates the hardware aceleration.

+-<code>-commit</code> = looks for a particular commit in the repositorio, and installs it.

 all this parameters has to be used between "freshplayer" and "install"

 >$freshplayer -gtk3 -debug -angle install

 for compatibility reasons, there are some parameters that can not be allow to load together.

+in the case of the commit install:

+>$freshplayer --commit [SHA commit identifier] install

+or

+>$freshplayer -c [SHA commit identifier] install

+it's necessary to put the [SHA commit identifier] inmediately after the -c/--commit, otherwise freshplayer-installer will not recognise the parameter and will finish the process.

+if you want to know more about how to get the commit identifier, [please read here](https://github.com/MALLER-LAGOON/Freshplayer-installer/blob/master/doc/commit.md).

 ###INSTALLING FRESHPLAYER-INSTALLER: